Eligibility requirements for the Disability Pension

 - Be permanently blind, or

-- Be assessed and deemed to have a physical, intellectual or psychiatric impairment
+- Be assessed and deemed to have a physical, intellectual or psychiatric impairment, and

-- Be unable to work, or be unable to be retrained to return to the workforce, for 15 hours or more per week at or above the minimum wage within the next 24 months
+- Be unable to work, or be unable to be retrained to return to the workforce, for 15 hours or more per week at or above the minimum wage within the next 24 months, and

 The Department of Human Services will typically require a report from your doctor or specialist to verify the nature and severity of your impairment.
 A Job Capacity Assessment may also be required to determine whether you can return to work, how much work you can do and whether you need help finding and keeping employment.